 Bartlett Hall 305B

-Currently, my research has 3 main areas:
+Currently, my research areas are:

 |Assistant Professor||Department of Animal Sciences, Rutgers University||2011|

-|Postdoc||Neuroendocrinology, Oregon Health & Science University||2011|
+|Postdoctoral||Neuroendocrinology, Oregon Health & Science University||2011|

 |Ph.D.||Physiology, University of California at Davis||2005|